Ecology, Economics, and Ethics: ENST30501

 Goals ^

-1. You must discover and demonstrate ways to think practically and strategically about sustainability.
+1. You must discover and articulate in writing ways to think practically and strategically about sustainability.
 Such thinking must be grounded in economics, ecology, and ethics.
-You will write an essay that demonstrates your grasp of the intersection of economics and sustainability.
+You will write two papers based on course material that demonstrates your grasp of the intersection of economics and sustainability.

-2. You must contribute a research project and experiential learning log that demonstrates how to promote the practice of economics, ecology, and ethics.
+3. You must compile an experiential learning log that demonstrates how to promote the practice of economics, ecology, and ethics in your life.
+This is the Course Enrichment Component of the course.

 Grading will be based on the following distribution:

-4. Your presentation of your term paper counts 8 points.
+4. Your oral presentation of your research project counts 10 points.

-6. Class participation contributes 10 points to your grade.
+7. Class participation and contribution counts 10 points to your grade.

 Attendance, of course, is mandatory.
 Perfect attendance will be rewarded with a bonus of two points.
 Missing a single session will be held as neutral.
-After that, every missed session will lead to a deduction of two points.
+After that, each missed session will lead to a deduction of four points.
 Missing a significant portion of the class session, such as arriving late or leaving early, will lead to a prorated deduction at the discretion of the professor.
 Excused absences, counting as half an absence, may be granted for good cause, but may require documentation and should be arranged in advance whenever feasible.
 Holy days will be respected.
-Late submission of required written work may be docked points.
+College policy states that students must notify faculty within the first three weeks of the semester if they anticipate missing any classes due to religious observance.

 Course Enrichment Component: Experiential Learning ^